What’s the most exciting headline you can invent for WEF?

 We saved lives and an intern saved $200m in inventory costs

-Similarly, an intern wrote an app to enable transfers of goods between warehouses for supplies during the COVID lockdown.
+Similarly, an intern at his company wrote an app to enable transfers of goods between warehouses for supplies during the COVID lockdown.
 “Before then it was just easier for you to order more [goods].
 Now that was not an option.
 We saved $200m in inventory costs.
 This didn’t change anybody’s job.
 It is just more money to go around.”

 Surprized at anything bots haven’t been good at?
 “Those are the human jobs, being able to connect the dots, empathy, care, nurture.
 I don’t know of an AI system that knows that the right questions are.”

 What do Brynjolfsson and his colleagues worry about? asked Sir Martin Sorrell.
 “The ability of these tools to generate information and disinformation at scale,” the scientist replied.
 “If you set the price of generating disinformation at zero, the quantity tends to go to a very large number.
 We have to find a way to navigate that.
 We are going to have to come up with some control mechanisms to sort that out very shortly.”